yauhenikh/yauhenikh.github.io/index.md

 Links to the solutions for the tasks from grow.by:

-- [Multy-file assembly](https://github.com/yauhenikh/MultiFileAssemblyTask) (create a multi-file assembly)
+- [Multi-file assembly](https://github.com/yauhenikh/MultiFileAssemblyTask) (create a multi-file assembly)

 ## Interests